-The longer a buyer has to wait for a salesperson’s attention, the more likely they are to accept a deal, whether it’s exactly what they want or not.
-If they can be convinced they’re getting an unbeatable, time-sensitive price, even someone who’s “just browsing” is a target for high-pressure sales on Black Friday.
+The longer a buyer has to wait for a salesperson’s attention, the more likely they are to accept a deal, whether it’s what they want or not.
+If they can be convinced they’re getting an unbeatable, time-sensitive price anyone can become a victim of this stress-induced purchase.
+Even someone who’s “just browsing” is a target for high-pressure sales on Black Friday.

 Black Friday Car Buying Tips

 - Avoid unnecessary stress: It’s never ever a good idea to buy a car in any kind of pressure situation.
 If you ever feel you’re being manipulated or pushed, trust your instincts and leave or you will almost certainly overpay.

-- Separate the selection from the purchase: It’s better to test drive the cars you are considering, and ask the dealer all your questions, on a day you’re not buying the vehicle.
+- Separate the selection from the purchase: It’s better to test drive any cars you are considering, and ask the dealer all your questions on a day you’re not buying the vehicle.
 Do it when you can take all the time you need.
-Then go home, think and talk it over, before you buy the vehicle.
+After a leisurely day of browsing, go home and think it over before you buy the vehicle.

 - Negotiate from home: The best place to finalize your car deal is your home.
 The dealership is the salesman’s territory, not yours.
 Negotiating from your own space gives you the advantage of having all your resources and research at your fingertips.

-- Get quotes and compare: Phone and/or email dealers to find the best deal BEFORE going to the dealership to buy the car.
-Get written, itemized, out-the-door price quotes from multiple dealers so you can compare pricing, and so you know exactly what you’re getting and for how much.
-Make sure rebates, incentives, taxes, extended warranties, and other add-ons are clearly noted go to these guys.
+- Get quotes and compare: Phone and/or email the dealers to find the best deal BEFORE going to the dealership to buy any Black Friday cars.
+Get written, itemized, out-the-door price quotes from multiple dealers so you can compare pricing.
+This allows you to know exactly what you’re getting and for how much.
+Make sure rebates, incentives, taxes, extended warranties, and other add-ons are clearly noted.
 (This is especially important since the dealer quote could be including rebates for which you don’t even qualify—such as a Veteran’s discount that applies to veterans only, or a loyalty rebate for people who own a specific vehicle!)*